danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

   {% figcaption %}An abandoned passport control checkpoint from the days before Schengen area.{% endfigcaption %}
 {% endfigure %}

 Stopping at "Porkeys" for dinner just 250m short of the Italian border we had a relaxed dinner here before picking a campsite out on the map in Trieste and then heading off for it.
 We were trying to avoid going into the city, and so found ourselves climbing more painfully steep hills as the sun set behind us.
 Through luck alone we ended up on a campsite with views overlooking the entire city, and sharing a small pitch with another cyclist.
-The guy explained that he was a British expat who was cycling to China while stopping and teaching English in places en-route.
+The guy explained that he was a British expat who was cycling to China while stopping and teaching English en-route.

 For once we didn't set an alarm for the next day, knowing that we didn't have far to go at all and wanting to get all the sleep needed.
 Croatia was far from Max's dubious statement during our planning of being "flat", and combined with murderous heat and now the wind made it had been very hard work.
 We were now, however, back in Western Europe and ready for a few more relaxing days before we got back to clocking up the miles.